daltonboll/debugging-html-bundler-webpack-plugin/README.md

 This is a small project created with the purpose of debugging [issue #102 of the html-bundler-webpack-plugin](https://github.com/webdiscus/html-bundler-webpack-plugin/issues/102).

-This project uses Spring Boot on the back-end and requires maven and npm to run.
+This project uses Spring Boot on the back-end and requires maven, npm, and java to run.
 To run this project, use:

 `mvn spring-boot:run`